 - Reduce your caffeine intake – since caffeinated drinks tend to be either high in acid (coffee and tea) or high in sugar (sodas and energy drinks).

 - Avoid alcohol – which can lead to increased tooth grinding.

 - Massage your jaw muscles when you feel them tighten from clenching

 - Consciously avoid clenching your teeth while awake

 For patients with persistent Bruxism, a visit to your dentist is critical to determine if you have done serious damage to your teeth.
-The doctors at The Colorado Center for Implant and Prosthetic Dentistry are available to help you determine effective solutions to all of your dental problems.
-If you would like more information from your Littleton Prosthodontist, please call to make an appointment today.
+Dr. Kaushal Dhawan at The Colorado Center for Implant and Prosthetic Dentistry is available to help you determine effective solutions to all of your dental problems.
+If you would like more information from your Littleton Prosthodontist, please call tomake an appointment.